jaleel-2008/True-or-False-quiz/README.md

 # True-or-False-quiz

-Open Quiz and go to main.py
+Open Quizgame start and go to main.py